-Financial Statements

-Type of auditors' report i Un nmodified

-Internal control over fina ncial reporting:

-Material weakness(es) identified?
-No

-Significant deficiency (ies) identified not considered to be material weaknesses?
-Non e Reported

-Noncompliance material to financial statements noted?
-None

-Federal Awards

-Internal control over maj or program:

-Material weakness(es) identified?
-No

-Significant deficiency (ies) identified?
-Non e Reported

-Type of auditors' report i ssued: Un nmodified

-Any audit findings disclo sed that are required to be reported in accordance with

-Uniform Guidance 2 (CFR 200.516(a)?
-No

-Identification of major pr ograms:

-AL Number(s) Name of Federal Program or Cluster

-84.425 Education Stabilization Fund Discretionary Grants

-Dollar threshold used to distinguish between Type A and Type B programs: \$ 750,000

-Auditee qualified as low-risk auditee?
-Yes

-State Awards

-Internal control over stat e programs:

-Material weakness(es No

-Significant deficiency(ies) identified not considered to be material weaknesses?

-Any audit findings disclo Any audit findings disclosed that are required to be reported in accordance with

-2021-22 Guide for Annual Audits of California K-12 Local Education Agencies?

-Type of auditors' report i Ur nmodified
+Financial Statements Type of auditors' report issued Unmodified Internal control over financial reporting: Material weakness(es) identified?
+No Significant deficiency(ies) identified not considered to be material weaknesses?
+None Reported Noncompliance material to financial statements noted?
+No Federal Awards The Organization did not expend more than \$750,000 in federal awards; therefore, a Federal Single Audit under OMB Uniform Grant Guidance is not applicable.
+State Awards Internal control over state programs: Material weakness(es) identified?
+No Significant deficiency(ies) identified not considered to be material weaknesses?
+None Reported Any audit findings disclosed that are required to be reported in accordance with 2023-24 Guide for Annual Audits of California K-12 Local Education Agencies?
+No Type of auditors' report issued on compliance for state programs: Unmodified